 - I want to lose five pounds in January.

 Game plan example:

-This is a hypothetical example of a game plan but it's certainly a strategic attempt to lose 5 pounds in January.
+This is a hypothetical example of a game plan, but it is undoubtedly a strategic attempt to lose five pounds in January.

-If you're doing this part time that you need to set aside a certain amount of time and execute that plan every day.
+If you're doing this part-time, you need to set aside a certain amount of time and execute that plan every day.

 Here's an example of a game plan that we use:

-Use spy tools research landing pages from competitors
+- Use a spy tool to research landing pages from competitors

-When the next day comes you'll have another action list.
+When the next day comes, you will have another action list.

 - Find an offer with a low payout